choptastic/erlang_ds/README.md

 # Data Structure Agnostic Library for Erlang

-Introducing a simple library tailored for Erlang's common data structures (currently supporting proplists, dicts, and maps).
+Introducing a simple library tailored for Erlang's common key-value data structures.
+Currently it ships supporting proplists and maps, with dict support provided with a built-in handler, and the handler system extends the supported types.
 With a universal interface, seamlessly convert between structures and harness additional functionalities not natively found in some, or even any, of these data types.
 Just "do the damn thing" without sweating about the underlying structure.

 Contemplating an upgrade for a legacy app from proplists to maps?
 This tool's got your back.
 With `ds`, maintain consistent calls for a smooth, hassle-free